American life is structured around existing within at least one institution.

 We must not shame those who choose not to go to college.

 We must reject the idea that college is where Knowledge is.

 We must reject the idea that people, their thoughts, and their art are less valid if they did not attend college.

 The people who participate in this system are often the people who correct others on the proper use of language and form.
-One reason for this is that college attaches a time and money value to a certain kind of language and form (White).
+One reason for this is that college attaches a time and money value to a certain kind of language and acting (white, middle-upper class, etc).
 Under our capitalist system, to accept other ways of communicating is to devalue the cash value of the communication style learned in college.

 College is the capitalist idea that you can build the perfect human being out of money.
 Money is pieces of paper with words written on them that survive only because of a dystopian mass hallucination that will one day fade.

 If you don’t have the money, they’ll take you on as an indentured servant.

 We must make mindlessly going to college as shameful as participating in any pyramid scheme.